Jennifer Aniston reacts to the “heartbreaking” death of the protagonist on The Morning Show

 Alex goes to find Mitch, who is quarantined in Italy, to convince him to write a statement refuting a new book’s claim that they slept together.

-After Alex left, she nearly fell asleep at the wheel of her car, returning to stay with Mitch before she could book a flight home.
+After Alex leaves, she almost falls asleep at the wheel of her car, and returns to stay with Mitch before she can book a flight home.
 They reconnect, but things get tense when they see a news report detailing an excerpt from the book, which says that Mitch’s inappropriate behavior led him to attack African-American women.

 Mitch begs Alex to help him, but she tells him she can’t and leaves.
 At the end of the episode, Mitch nearly collides with another car, veers off the road, sees it heading off a cliff, and instead of driving to safety, lets go of the wheel and closes his eyes.